The ultimate guide to building a Minimum-Viable-Product (MVP)

 Limitations of MVP

-While MVPs offer a great way to test product assumptions, there are certain limitations that should be considered.
+While MVPs offer a great way to test product assumptions, certain limitations should be considered.

 For example, an MVP cannot completely test whether or not a product will be successful in the market.